-The school supports the power of reading scheme and staff have access to their website and schemes of work.
+The schools support the Power of Reading scheme and staff have access to their website and schemes of work.
 Power of Reading encourages the use of high quality literature in English lessons and focuses on raising children comprehension skills and love of reading.
+Within each year it is expected that staff will use at least 3 PoR texts in the classroom.